Fear in Contemporary Society and its Consequences

 Fear in contemporary society.
 For years, Dr. Frank Faranda studied a state of fearfulness in his patients―an evolutionary state that relentlessly drove them toward avoidance, alienation, hypercriticism, hyper-control, and eventually, depression and anxiety.
 He began to wonder what they were afraid of, and how embedded these fears might be in contemporary society.
 This book aims to break us free from what he found.

 Fear not.
 Faranda’s Fear Paradox is simple―even though fear has a prime directive to keep us safe and comfortable, it has grown into the single greatest threat to humanity and collective survival.
 As a consequence, fear is embedded in our culture, creating new dangers and inciting isolation.
 With rising anxiety levels, now is the time to shine a light on our deepest fears and examine the society that fear is creating.

 But fear not―inside, you’ll learn about:

 - The fear of pain and the fear of the unknown

 - How fear has driven progress in the West

 - The price paid to eradicate fear

-If you learned from reading books like Fear, The Culture of Fear, or The Science of Fear; then The Fear Paradox is your next read.
+Read books like Fear, The Culture of Fear, or The Science of Fear?
+Then The Fear Paradox is your next read.
 Come on, what are you afraid of?